 Why The Fuel Economy Of Rotary Engines Is Bad?

 As a variant of the internal combustion engine, the rotary engine is an old type in the lot.
-The engine is quite popular for it offers a smooth run and an improved cooling.
+The engine is quite popular because it offers a smooth run and improved cooling.
 But where fuel economy has become the need of the hour, rotary engines fail to provide it.
-The engine manufacturers already knew how rotary engines did not suit the future scenario, giving way to the introduction of the static engines.
+The engine manufacturers already knew how rotary engines did not suit the future scenario, giving way to the introduction of static engines.
 The question here is why the fuel economy of the rotary engines is bad.
 Let’s unravel the truth with our maintenance tips as well!

 Why Do Rotary Engines Offer Bad Mileage?

 The rotary engine has a constant crankshaft, and the corresponding cylinder block revolves around it.
-The engine has its plus points and some drawbacks, but the low mileage offered by the rotary engine is the matter of concern.
+The engine has its plus points and some drawbacks, but the low mileage offered by the rotary engine is a matter of concern.

-1. The Inefficient Engines
+1. The inefficient engines

 Rotary engines in cars